 Cara joined our new lab at the IBENS as a postdoc in February 2020.

-Most recent lab alumni
+Most recent lab alumni from our London lab

 Richard completed a BSc in Biological and Medicinal Chemistry at the University of Exeter followed by a MSc in Cell and Developmental Biology at the University of Sussex.
 Whilst remaining at the University of Sussex, he continued his post-graduate studies.
 Working with Dr. Claudio Alonso, Richard studied the role of microRNAs in regulating Ubx expression levels during Drosophila appendage development for the completion of his PhD.

 Following the success of his doctoral studies, he moved to the Salecker lab where his focus turned to investigating the dynamics of nervous system development.
 His expanding interest in the use of transcriptomics to unpick the molecular requirements of cellular development led to him to pursue these approaches within the lab, optimising experimental and computational methodologies to conduct cell-type specific transcriptomics in the Drosophila nervous system.

 Emma received an Integrated Masters in Biological Sciences at the University of Warwick in 2015.
 Under the supervision of Dr Ioannis Nezis, her Masters project focused on the role of the transcription factor Sequoia during autophagy in Drosophila.
 During this time, Emma thoroughly enjoyed working on fruit flies and also through her reading of the literature, identified the visual system as a new area of interest.
 To pursue research in this field, she studied for a PhD at the Francis Crick Institute, where under the guidance of Dr Iris Salecker, she investigated the role of neuron-glial interactions in controlling neurite remodelling in the Drosophila visual system.
 Outside of the lab, Emma enjoys yoga, running and spending time with family and friends.

 Cristina de Miguel Vijandi (postdoc)